Biodiversity: Latitudinal gradients

 Generally, there is an increase in biodiversity from the poles to the tropics.
 Thus localities at lower latitudes have more species than localities at higher latitudes.
 This is often referred to as the latitudinal gradient in species diversity.
-Several ecological factors may contribute to the gradient, but the ultimate factor behind many of them is the greater mean temperature at the equator compared to that of the poles.
+Several ecological factors may contribute to the gradient, but the ultimate factor behind many of them is the greater mean temperature at the equator compared to that at the poles.

 Even though terrestrial biodiversity declines from the equator to the poles, some studies claim that this characteristic is unverified in aquatic ecosystems, especially in marine ecosystems.
 The latitudinal distribution of parasites does not appear to follow this rule.
+Also, in terrestrial ecosystems the soil bacterial diversity has been shown to be highest in temperate climatic zones, and has been attributed to carbon inputs and habitat connectivity.

 In 2016, an alternative hypothesis ("the fractal biodiversity") was proposed to explain the biodiversity latitudinal gradient.
 In this study, the species pool size and the fractal nature of ecosystems were combined to clarify some general patterns of this gradient.
 This hypothesis considers temperature, moisture, and net primary production (NPP) as the main variables of an ecosystem niche and as the axis of the ecological hypervolume.
 In this way, it is possible to build fractal hyper volumes, whose fractal dimension rises to three moving towards the equator.